[Webinar] Docs-as-code without the complexity.→ Save your seat

 Not when you write the first MVP of the product with your one outsourced developer, but really soon after, when you build a team.

-When teams come together, the importance of strong documentation becomes obvious.
-Without it, onboards will fluster and curse the world, veterans will lose time trying to find the knowledge the team requires, and thus the team is slower.
+As teams work together, the value of strong documentation quickly becomes clear.
+Without it, people who are onboarding will be frustrated, veterans will lose time searching for the knowledge the team needs, and the entire team slows down.

 And unhappy!
 And of course, in our hyper-competitive business world today, having an inefficient and and drowsy team is a recipe for failure.